Make use of the time.

 Karlsaue Park

-Recreation area in the city centre
+Recreational area in the city center